 Activities include a Victoria Falls tour, sunset cruises, fishing excursions and guided nature walks and game drives in Mosi-Oa-Tunya National Park, home to buffalo, giraffe, zebra, wildebeest and impala.
+A wildlife highlight includes the possibility of spotting a white rhinoceros.
 Guests can also explore the town of Livingstone and its museums, and Simonga village near the camp.
 A visit to the village offers a chance to see how local people live, with insights into their culture.
-Other activities available at an additional charge include helicopter and micro-light flights, canoeing, jet boating and whitewater rafting.
+Other activities available at an additional charge include helicopter flights, canoeing, jet boating and whitewater rafting.

 Set under magnificent knob thorn acacia trees with a splendid view over the Linyanti waterways, this nostalgic safari camp is replete with the atmosphere of a bygone era of African...

 Linyanti Tented Camp